edma2/vim-pants/README.md

 Examples
 =========
-Start a new REPL (split window if vim-dispatch is used):
+Start a new REPL (especially useful as a split window if vim-dispatch is used):
 ```vim
 :Pants repl
 ```